BlazingText Algorithm

 What does the BlazingText algorithm do

-Usually for Text Classification you would pre-process the data, pass it through a Word2Vec algorithm and then a Text Classifier.
+Usually for Text Classification you would pre-process the data by passing it through a Word2Vec algorithm and then a Text Classifier.
 The BlazingText algorithm implements the Word2Vec and Text Classifier as a single process.

 How is BlazingText implemented

-BlazingText processes text data.
+BlazingText is a SageMaker built-in algorithm and so can be trained via SageMaker Jupyter Notebooks and deployed on SageMaker endpoints.
+Blazing Test processes text data.
 The input data is presented in a single file with one sentence per line.

 What are the training data formats for BlazingText